 Our first attempt at a sunken bed was dug in Autumn 2017, this has 5 beds linked together with keyhole paths to increases the bed sizes.
 What we learnt from this first attempt was that the paths wanted to collapse in.
 With our newer sunken beds in the photos we did not include keyhole paths and propped up the paths with wooden forms below ground.

 *Scowl down for detailed instructions, learning outcomes and a video

 Photo gallery of our trellised sunken beds being built and with plants growing up them.

 How we made the sunken bed.

 - Preparing compost.
-We started with hot compost piles so it is ready for when the beds are dug.
+We started with hot compost piles so the compost will be ready for when the beds are dug.

-- Prepare wooden forms to fit the bed.
+- Prepare wooden forms to fit the beds.